NRG Esports: History

-On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with NRG being one of them.
-This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.
+On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the EWC as Clubs) who would make up the Club Support Program, with NRG being one of them.
+This program gave teams a one-time six-figure stipend if an organization was willing to enter new esports as well as additional funding each year if they drove viewership and fan engagement to the Esports World Cup.
+NRG weren't accepted into the 2025 Esports World Cup Club Partner Program.

 In October 2024, NRG and Spectrum announced a multi-year partnership, extending Spectrum's naming rights for the NRG Spectrum Castle in Los Angeles for three years.
-Spectrum’s branding will appear on NRG’s jerseys, with its services used at the LA headquarters and Culver City facility.
-The partnership includes an event series called "Storm the Castle" and activations under NRG’s "Gaming Tour of America".
+Spectrum's branding will appear on NRG's jerseys, with its services used at the LA headquarters and Culver City facility.
+The partnership includes an event series called "Storm the Castle" and activations under NRG's "Gaming Tour of America".
 Later that month, rumours from September that NRG would leave the LCS were officially confirmed, with the organisation disbanding its League of Legends team.

 In November 2024, NRG announced that now retired GarrettG will still be in the organization as a Co-Owner and Content Creator.

+On December 19, 2025, DarkZero Esports announced that they had acquired NRG, keeping the organization's branding.
+Andy Miller would step down as CEO in favor of DarkZero's Don Kim, becoming an advisor in a temporary role.
+In addition, almost all of DarkZero's rosters would transition into the NRG brand.

 Current divisions

 Apex Legends

 On February 11, 2019, NRG became one of the first organizations to sign a professional Apex Legends player with the signing of Coby "Dizzy" Meadows.
 The team signed Brandon "aceu" Winn and Marshall "Mohr" Mohr in March and May, respectively, to round out its three-player squad.
 Dizzy competed in the first-ever Apex Legends Pro-Am, securing 1st place, the tournament's MVP award, and a $23,000 charitable donation to the V Foundation.
 Following the retirement of Dizzy in December 2019, the team picked up their new talent Joseph "Frexs" Sanchez in the beginning of January, about a month later.
-In July 23, 2022, after the ALGS 2022: Championship, Aidan "rocker" Grodin announced his departure from the team.
+On July 23, 2022, after the ALGS 2022: Championship, Aidan "rocker" Grodin announced his departure from the team.
 On August 13, the team signed Dennis "Gilderson" Zachary as their third teammate.
-On September 15, 2023 NRG announced their departure from Apex Legends.
+On September 15, 2023, NRG announced their departure from Apex Legends.

 On May 30, 2024, NRG announced the signing of the roster of ohNocturnal, FunFPS and reptar, once again reforming a roster under NRG.